Lung Adenocarcinoma Symptoms and Early Warning Signs at a Glance: A Complete Overview of Survival Rates, Screening, and Treatment

 Advances in molecular testing now allow for targeted therapies (e.g., EGFR or ALK inhibitors), which have significantly improved treatment outcomes.

 Lung adenocarcinoma often develops in the peripheral areas of the lung and may not produce noticeable symptoms in the early stages.
+This makes early detection challenging.
+Common signs include:

 Early warning signs may be subtle (mild cough, fatigue, or small nodules found incidentally on imaging) and can be mistaken for common respiratory illnesses.